emilkenguerli/note-taking-front-end/README.md

 ### Create an .env file

-Use the .env.example as reference
+Use the `.env.example` file as reference

 ### Ensure the backend server is running on the correct port